luccarizzi/dat-band/README.md

 # Dat-Band

-Full Stack web application for music fans to find information related to bands, albums and musicians.
+A full stack web application for music fans to find information related to bands, albums and musicians.

 ## Technologies Used